bigwig/documentation/Add-on Documentation/Deployment/SSL.md

  ~~~

 Note: You need to provide the original key and chain again when updating the
-add-on even if those are not changed.
+Add-on even if those are not changed.

 ## HTTPS Redirects